shubhamessier/TZDOL/README.md

-The blog site soon, going to be connnected to the main portfolio, the site map will be as follows:
+This blog site is soon going to be connnected to the main portfolio, the site map will be as follows:

 ----Main portfolio (About page)
 -------Contact form